PsymonLi/sw/nic/doc/README-SSHD.md

 Content of this file is processed at the boot uptime of DSC and sets the system behavior accordingly.

 This is a build time defined file and is not expected to be edited after.
+However, if the adminstrator of the system needs to alter the customisation, it can be done by placing override file '/sysconfig/config0/system_boot_config'.
+This override configuration file will be copied over as 'nic/conf/system_boot_config' during boot up and processed.

 1. SSHD behavior on boot up and customzation of it:
 ---------------------------------------------------